sympleaichat/simpleaichat/README.md

 ##  Disclaimer

 This is an **independent, unofficial client**.
-It is **not affiliated with OpenAI, Google, Anthropic, Grok, deepseek **.
+It is **not affiliated with OpenAI, Google, Anthropic, Grok, deepseek,  Mistral **.
 All API keys are stored locally and never shared.
 Use is subject to each provider’s terms of service.